mnot/I-D/site-wide-headers/draft.md

   report-uri="/lib/key-pin.cgi"
 ~~~

-and a client that has loaded that resource makes the request:
+and a user agent that has loaded that resource makes the request:

 ~~~~
 GET /images/foo.jpg HTTP/1.1